Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

    For details, refer to the [staking.md](https://github.com/Zilliqa/zq2/blob/main/z2/docs/staking.md#generating-required-values).

-### Scenario 2: Not Yet Deposited Node
+### Scenario 2: Node Without Deposited Stake

-If you're operating a fully synced node that has not been deposited yet, and you don't own the 10m ZIL minimum stake required of validators, proceeding with step 4 will enable your contract to collect delegated stake you need for depositing your node as a validator.
-Once the stake delegated to the contract plus your ZIL balance as the contract owner exceed the required minimum, you can add your fully synced node to the staking pool and activate it as a validator by executing:
+If you are operating a node that does not yet have the required stake deposited, and you do not own the minimum ZIL stake required of validators, proceeding with step 4 will enable your contract to collect the delegated stake you need to deposit with your validator node.
+Once the stake delegated to the contract plus your ZIL balance as the contract owner exceeds the required minimum, you can add your fully synced node to the staking pool and activate it as a validator by executing:

 ```bash
 cast send --legacy --value <YOUR_ZIL>ether --private-key $PRIVATE_KEY \